WWitman/swagger-node-slack/README-blog2.md

 The [swagger](https://www.npmjs.com/package/swagger) NPM module provides tools for designing and building Swagger-compliant APIs entirely in Node.js.
 You can build and test `swagger` projects locally, or deploy them to any Cloud platform that supports Node.js.

-In this blog, we'll show how easy it is to integrate a `swagger` API with Slack.
+In this blog, we'll show how easy it is to integrate a `swagger` API into Slack.

 ## About the `swagger` API